danlorb/hassio-addons/README.md

 ## Known Issues

 - Installation of `Dns` AddOn will break automatic Updates for all AddOns on your Home Assistant Installation.
-If you want Update other AddOns you have to configure the DNS Server for Home Assistant to a public reachable DNS Server (e.g. Google 8.8.8.8 or Cloudflare 1.1.1.1).
-After you have installed/updated AddOns, change DNS Server Setting of your Home Assistant Installation to IP Adresses of the Dns AddOn.
+While you install/update your AddOns you have to configure a public reachable DNS Server for Home Assistant (e.g. Google 8.8.8.8 or Cloudflare 1.1.1.1).
+After install/update, change DNS Server Setting of your Home Assistant Installation back to IP Addresses of the Dns AddOn.
 This could be found in the Output of the `Dns AddOn` Protocol.

 [aarch64-badge]: https://img.shields.io/badge/aarch64--green.svg?logo=arm